White spots on the nipple can be sore, but gentle care can help you keep breastfeeding.

 A white spot on the nipple is usually tiny – about the size of a pinhead or a little bigger.
 It doesn’t always look white.
 It might be pink or light yellow, and the skin around it can look red and inflamed.

-White spots can appear at any stage of breastfeeding and may come and go.
+Some white spots look like a blister and may appear larger after a feed.
+Others seem to be firm and scar-like.
 You might hear them called a bleb, a milk blister or a blocked nipple pore.

 What causes the white spot?